BEIJING, Dec. 22 (Xinhua) -- Chinese lawmakers on Tuesday began deliberating a draft law on preventing food waste to ensure food security.

 Schools should educate their students on practicing thrift and opposing waste, it says.

-The draft specifies that governments at all levels and relevant departments should set up supervision and inspection mechanisms to combat food waste, and urge those who are found to have wasted food to rectify their misdeeds.
+The draft specifies that governments at all levels and relevant departments should set up supervision and inspection mechanisms to combat food waste.
+It urges those who waste food to rectify their misdeeds.

 All units and individuals have the right to file complaints with administrative departments against food producers found to have wasted food, it adds.